probablykory/valheim-mods/CraftedBossDrops/Package/README.md

 ## Features

 Configurable recipes for Hard Antler, Swamp Key, Wishbone, Dragon Tear, and Torn Spirit.
 The default recipes require a large amount of the summon material plus something else from the respective biome.
 Modor and Yagluth recipes are intentionally annoying.  🙂
+In addition to the recipes, this mod patches two small aspects of the game.
-Haldor the Trader will recognize your progression as long as you 'know' the gated material.
+  1) Haldor the Trader will recognize your progression as long as you 'know' the gated material.
 Ex: Haldor will sell you Ymir Flesh and Thunderstone after you've crafted the Swamp Key.
+  2) Hugin the Raven will recognize your progression if you've crafted a Hard Antler, and won't pester you about the Black Forest being dangerous.

 ## Rationale